 - Set Up an elevated surface.

-- Place your elbow in the center of the bench and align it with your shoulder.
+- Place your elbow in the centre of the bench and align it with your shoulder.

 - Keep your legs and body straight.